straumandi/iSchedule/README.md

 ## Installation

 1. Clone the repository: `git clone https://github.com/straumandi/ischedule.git`
-2. Create local database named 'ischedule'.
+2. Create local database named 'ischedule', user:root, no password.
 3. Build the project using your preferred IDE.
 4. Run the application and access the iSchedule UI.